-The good news is that now you can run email marketing campaign and be sure your emails will end up in clients' main inbox, totally for free.
+The good news is that now you can run an email marketing campaign and be sure your emails will end up in clients’ main inbox, totally for free.
 Since NetHunt sends emails using Gmail directly, your newsletters will appear right in the primary inbox.
 This means that your emails will never ever be ignored.

 Here’s what a Gmail integrated CRM looks like:

 It should be noted that with the help of NetHunt CRM anyone can set up an automated sending of fully personalized emails based on the variety of rules and conditions.
 However, once the emails are sent the work is not done.
 You still need to analyze how everything went, and to do so statistics is very much needed.

 That’s why NetHunt provides you with invaluable insights by tracking not only emails but also links.
 Choose the links you need to be tracked either for each campaign or by default.
 Also, see who hasn’t read your newsletter.
 Later you will be able to send customized emails to the leads who opened the letter and separately for those who for some reason didn’t.

 The major convenience of such sending is that you do not need to select each customer manually.
 You do not even need to input their name each time.
 Once you add them to your contacts, fill all the required fields, and assign a respective group, you can set conditions and rules for sending.
 Organizing a dispatch to hundreds of people takes no more than 5 minutes.
 And they all will receive a unique letter with their own name and title mentioned.

 With recent Facebook News Feed changes, it’s getting harder to rely solely on social media to support brand awareness.
 Turns out, email marketing is an effective tool to keep your prospects interested.